ianjdarrow/license_bot/README.md

 updating open source licenses in large organizations with many repos & contributors is very, very difficult. let's see how much we can automate it.

+# current status

+not ready for use. see "usage" below for current functionality.

 # vision

 your project wants to adopt a new open source license. this script: